-Anthony is the newest worker-owner of EBCF, joining Rachael and Cicada in co-managing the farm.
-His arrival at farming was gradual - Anthony spent many years in the food systems community before ultimately turning to farming as his core craft and joining EBCF in spring of 2020.
+Anthony has been co-managing our produce growing since 2020 and also supports our livestock programs.
+He first became acquainted with EBCF in 2017 and spent many years in the food systems community before taking the full plunge into farming and joining our core team.
 Along the way, he has worked in a soil biology lab, farmed community-scale vegetables and dairy cows in Virginia, managed a deeply multicultural farmers market, and completed an apprenticeship on an urban CSA farm in Washington DC.
 Anthony believes that the mark of good farming is to care for both land and people, leaving resilient ecosystems and communities in our wake.
-Besides growing veggies, you might find Anthony saving seeds, talking to forest floor plants, or slinging vegetables at one of our farmers markets!
+Besides growing veggies, you might find Anthony saving seeds, working on a watercolor painting, whispering hellos to forest floor plants, or slinging vegetables at one of our farmers markets!

 Ryn has been coming around EBCF since 2019, at first as seasonal help, but now as a full-time resident and farmer managing the animal husbandry programs.
 Ryn grew up in the sterile suburbs of Maryland, but as an act of adolescent rebellion re-turned towards community, their hands and the earth.
 They farmed in the Ozarks, Berkshires, and the Adirondacks before calling the Catskills home.
 Rin is passionate about providing animals with a good and healthy life both to provide good and healthy food for humans as well as to promote a good and healthy ecosystem.
 When not caring for animals you can often find Rin tinkering in the shop, working on infrastructure or building small, well made and beautiful objects.